 Free Our Joints!

-The balance and suspension that goes on in the human body is a marvellous thing.
+The balance that goes on in the human body is a marvellous thing.
 The substantial head is balanced on the atlanto-occipital joint with only a very small contact area and the weight of the head, torso and legs is balanced over the relatively small surface area of the feet.
-This dynamic poise is achieved not only when we’re still but also when we’re in motion – walking, running, turning or bending.
+This dynamic poise is achieved not only when we’re sitting or standing still but also when we’re in motion – walking, running, turning or bending.

 The trouble is, when we are afraid of falling, we no longer rely on the natural balancing mechanisms of the body.
 Instead, we try to take control.
 We do this by tensing our muscles and locking our joints, making ourselves stiff and rigid.
 Not only is this very hard work, it also makes us more likely to fall over.
 The tighter our muscles, the stiffer our joints.
 And the stiffer our joints, the more difficult it will be to balance.
 Not only is it difficult to balance, it’s awkward to move.
 Try standing with your knees braced back and then try to take a step to the side.
 You’ll probably find that your legs are stiff and you feel that you need to shift all your weight to one side in order to move your foot.